 Your child can be at risk because the infection is easily spread through direct contact with oral secretions.
 Such contact includes coughing, sharing of utensils or kissing.
 And, of course, even if they live off campus and don't smoke or drink themselves, all college students are at a greater risk for meningococcal infection because of the close contact they have in classes and activities with other students.

 Since the early 1990s there has been an increase in meningitis outbreaks in the United States.
 And about one-third of all outbreaks from 1991 to 1996 occurred in schools, universities or other organization-based setting.
 That is why ACHA recommends that students consider vaccination to reduce their risk of potential fatal meningococcal disease.

 Is vaccination safe?

 Yes, the meningitis vaccine is generally safe and effective.
-However, some reactions (eg, soreness or redness at the injection site, mild fever) can happen will all vaccines.
+However, some reactions (eg, soreness or redness at the injection site, mild fever) can happen with all vaccines.

 In addition, some precautions apply.
 Some vaccines are not recommended during pregnancy.
 Some are not safe to use if a person has compromised immune system or certain health conditions.
-No vaccine protects 100% of susceptible individuals.
+No vaccine protects 100 percent of susceptible individuals.
 For further information please see your physician for Prescribing Information.
-Check with your child's physician, local public health clinics, or student health services if you have a question or concern.
+Check with your child's physician, local public health clinics or student health services if you have a question or concern.